joshspeagle/frankenz/README.md

 frankenz
 =========

-A photometric redshift monstrosity.
+A photometric redshift monstrosity. **Alpha release.**

-**This project is in active development.
-Use code/results at your own risk!**
+**WARNING: This project is under active development and not yet stable.**

+`frankenz` is a Pure Python implementation of a variety of methods to quickly yet robustly perform (hierarchical) Bayesian inference using large (but discrete) sets of (possibly noisy) models with (noisy) photometric data.
+The code also contains a number of additional utilities, including:
+- a module for generating quick mocks (along with filter curves and SEDs),
+- several manifold-learning algorithms,
+- a flexible set of photometric likelihoods,
+- fast kernel density estimation, and
+- PDF-oriented plotting utilities.

+Paper forthcoming.

 ### Documentation
-**Currently nonexistent.**
+**Currently nonexistent.** See the demos for examples.

 ### Installation
 `frankenz` can be installed by running